Inferring the Langevin Equation with Uncertainty via Bayesian Neural Networks: Summary and discussions

 Although we highlighted several advantages of our method in the results section, let us recap them here with some additional insights.
-First, unlike previous approaches that hinge on specific binning methods or predetermined functional forms of fields, LBN breaks free from such dependencies as well as from the stationarity of the system.
-This adaptability, derived from the application of neural network architecture, empowers our approach to navigate a myriad of unknown stochastic systems, even when their underlying dynamics are intricately complex.
-To address any concerns about the impact of network architecture on LBN's performance, we confirm in Appendix~\ref{sec:ApendixB3} that its performance remains consistently robust despite changes in architecture.
+First, unlike many previous approaches that hinge on specific binning methods or predetermined functional forms of fields, LBN breaks free from such dependencies as well as from the stationarity of the system.
+This adaptability, derived from the application of neural network architecture, empowers our approach to navigate a myriad of unknown stochastic systems, especially when their underlying dynamics are intricately complex.
+To address any concerns about the impact of network architecture on LBN's performance, we confirm in \ref{sec:ApendixB3} that its performance remains consistently robust despite changes in architecture.
 Additionally, we compared LBN and a popular OLE inference method, called stochastic force inference, and found that LBN outperforms SFI across system dimensions in several examples.
 Second, LBN offers quantitative uncertainty estimates for predictions, which it achieves through Bayesian inference and stochastic neural networks.
 The capability to estimate uncertainty enables the inference of prediction errors with a lower bound.
-By doing so, LBN mitigates the black box problem often associated with neural network--based approaches, and thus can provide insights into their reliability.
-These uncertainties also act as a proxy for prediction errors, serving as a cautionary signal for unreliable predictions and helping prevent misinterpretation of the system.
+By doing so, LBN mitigates the black box problem often associated with neural network-based approaches, and thus can provide insights into their reliability.
+These uncertainties can also act as a proxy for prediction errors, serving as a cautionary signal for unreliable predictions and helping prevent misinterpretation of the system.
+This becomes especially useful when applying the inferred Langevin equation beyond the training range, such as in unobserved or poorly sampled regions, where direct validation of predictions is difficult.
+In such cases, elevated uncertainty can help flag potential extrapolation errors.
+However, it is essential to acknowledge that the lower bound of errors provided by the uncertainties may be poor when certain regions of the input space are sparsely populated with data or when the test data significantly differs from the training data, hence, it is crucial to be mindful of these potential limitations.
 Third, the accessibility of output gradients effectively addresses issues in gradient calculation.
 Many methods, especially binning-based methods, are inevitably weak in obtaining the gradient of the diffusion field.
-In contrast, through the application of backpropagation, LBN can access output gradients, which allow to obtain deterministic forces even in inhomogeneous diffusion systems (see Fig.~\ref{fig3}).
-Lastly, it is noteworthy that our neural network--based method offers computational efficiency, especially for large datasets.
-In contrast to the high computational costs required by many previous methods as a result of exponentially increasing fitting parameters with system dimension or increasing dataset sizes $|\mathcal{D}|$ (e.g., kernel-based methods needing $\mathcal{O}(|\mathcal{D}|^3)$), neural network--based methods are more insulated from these concerns, being contingent mainly on the chosen network architecture~\cite{unke2021machine}.
+In contrast, through the application of backpropagation, LBN can access output gradients, which allows to obtain deterministic forces even in inhomogeneous diffusion systems (see Fig.~\ref{fig3}).
+Lastly, it is noteworthy that our neural network-based method offers computational efficiency, especially for large datasets.
+Traditional kernel-based methods require expensive training computations, scaling as $\mathcal{O}(|\mathcal{D}|^3)$ due to kernel matrix inversions, with dataset size $|\mathcal{D}|$.
+Similarly, regression-based methods with predetermined basis functions suffer from combinationally growing numbers of fitting parameters with increasing system dimensionality, resulting in substantial training complexity.
+In contrast, neural networks avoid these scalability issues because their training complexity scales linearly with dataset size ($\mathcal{O}(|\mathcal{D}|)$ per epoch) without expensive kernel inversions or combinatorial growth in parameters~\cite{unke2021machine}.
 This computational advantage is particularly valuable when dealing with large-scale simulations or experiments, where the computational burden can be significantly reduced.